aman7CD/ML_Project-1-Spam-Mail-Detection-/README.md

 # ML_Project-1-Spam-Mail-Detection-
-Compared the XGBClassifier and Logistic Regression models to detect Spam Mails.
+Implemented machine learning models, XGBClassifier and Logistic Regression to detect Spam Mails and compared their accuracies using accuracy_score function of sklearn.metrics module.